Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

 We assume the rotation period $P$ of the star, or equivalently the rotation rate $\omega = \frac{2 \pi}{P}$, is known or can reasonably be estimated via spectral techniques applied to light-curve or astrometry data \citep{rotrate, rot_kep}.
 We use a Gaussian-Markov random field (GMRF) prior on the surface coefficients of the form \(\mathbf{s} \sim \mathcal{CN}(0, \Sigma)\), where \(\Sigma\) is a diagonal covariance matrix that parameterizes a Gaussian–Markov random field.
 Several features of this prior make it suitable for describing a stellar surface.
 First, the prior is isotropic and does not bias the inversion towards a particular surface orientation.
 For a prior to be isotropic, it should be invariant at any location on the sphere.
 A Gaussian prior is completely parameterized by its mean and covariance.
 Thus, we can show it is isotropic by inspecting the rotation invariance of these parameters.
 The mean $\boldsymbol{\mu}_s$ (here taken to be 0) should be independent of spatial position and therefore constant.
 The covariance $\Sigma$ in spherical harmonic coordinates must be invariant under any rotation.
 Since rotations are separable over degree $l$, we obtain a rotation of degree $l$ coefficients $\mathbf{s}_l$ through the Wigner D rotation matrix: $D^l(R) \mathbf{s}_l$.
 This is a linear transform of a Gaussian random vector, and therefore, the distribution of the rotated random vector is also Gaussian.
 Considering the covariance restricted to the degree $l$ terms, the covariance of the rotated surface is $D^l(R)\Sigma_l D^{l, T}(R)$, and for this to be invariant under rotation, it must equal $\Sigma_l$.
 Only a scaled identity matrix of the form $\Sigma_l = c_l I$ for some constant $c_l$ will satisfy this rotation invariance.
 Equivalently, the spherical harmonic coefficients must be uncorrelated \citep{ieee_sph}.

 We next motivate the specific choice of degree-dependent scaling $c_l$.
 The GMRF prior corresponds to a quadratic penalty on the gradient of the surface in spatial coordinates, encouraging locally correlated structure while suppressing small-scale fluctuations.
 Under the GMRF prior, degree-dependent weights penalize higher degree coefficients.
 This is appropriate, since the astrometric kernel weights decay with higher degree terms that correspond to finer spatial scales, and these components have lower SNR.
 Thus, downweighting these reduces the solution's sensitivity to measurement noise.
-In particular, the GMRF parameterization used here per degree is $\Sigma_l \propto (1/ \lambda)(\gamma/l)^{\alpha}$, $\gamma$ is an angular scale parameter, for $\alpha > 1$.
-Varying $\alpha$ and $\gamma$ controls the degree of angular scale correlation in spatial coordinates.
+In particular, the GMRF parameterization used here per degree is $\Sigma_l \propto (1/ \lambda)(\gamma/l)^{\kappa}$, $\gamma$ is an angular scale parameter, for $\kappa > 1$. $\gamma$ sets the characteristic degree at which regularization transitions: harmonics below degree $\gamma$ have larger prior variance and are less penalized, while those above $\gamma$ are progressively suppressed; $\kappa$ controls how steeply the suppression increases with degree, corresponding to an angular scale of ${\sim}180^\circ/\gamma$.
 Here, $\lambda > 0$ is a regularization weight that controls the relative strength of the prior versus the data likelihood term.
 A similar scale-dependent prior is used in \citet{farr} in the context of mapping exoplanets in reflected light, to enforce spatial correlations over spherical harmonic coordinates.

 To obtain an estimate for the unknown surface and inclination, we maximize the likelihood of Equation \ref{eq: model}, which is equivalent to minimizing the negative log-likelihood given by: